 - There is both street parking and car parks inside the gate.

-- The Auckland Hop-on Hop-off bus stops at the Parnell Rose Gardens and is a great way to enjoy the city.
+- The Auckland Hop-on Hop-off bus stops at these Parnell gardens and is a great way to enjoy the city.
+Check price and discounts for the Auckland Hop-on Hop-off bus.